Syimlieh/basic_crud_be/README.md

-Description: This is a basic RESTful API built with Node.js, Express, and Joi for input validation.
+Description: This is a basic RESTful API built with Node.js, Express, Mongodb with mongoose and Joi for input validation.
 It supports CRUD operations for user management.
-For simplicity, user data is stored in-memory using a JavaScript array (no database required).

 Setup: